KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-04-01-this-is-a-second-test.md

 Naturally, the most stressful part of the term but also the most satisfying to finish.
 Final exams were definitely more challenging than midterms and combined that with the short timeframe from one exam to the next doesn’t make it any better.
 Final exams are a necessary evil.
 All I can suggest on this subject is to start preparing early and thoroughly.

-### **7. The Waterloo Campus**
+### **7. The Waterloo Campus - Find a great study space**

-To put it simply: ugly.\
-Well, to give Waterloo credit, some of the buildings are actually quite beautiful.
+To put it simply: ugly.
+Well, to give Waterloo credit, some of the buildings are quite beautiful.

 Buildings like [MC](https://uwaterloo.ca/centre-for-teaching-excellence/sites/ca.centre-for-teaching-excellence/files/styles/body-500px-wide/public/uploads/images/mc_building.png?itok=E7vxl5Cs), RCH, and DP all fall in the last century architecture category.
 Unfortunately, I also find myself and my classes more commonly in these buildings.

 In contrast, the SAF building, DC, and QNC are visually appealing to the eye.
 I didn’t think the look of a building would have a significant impact on my study habits or my attitude, but after spending hours on end each day in buildings like [MC](https://uwaterloo.ca/centre-for-teaching-excellence/sites/ca.centre-for-teaching-excellence/files/styles/body-500px-wide/public/uploads/images/mc_building.png?itok=E7vxl5Cs), I see the importance of a soothing environment.
+Find a place where you know you will be productive and undisturbed.

-### **8. Residence**
+### **8. Stay in Residence**

 ![My room in CMH](/assets/CMH-Room copy.jpg "My room in CMH")